What Is Employment Litigation?

 Reasonable Accommodations: Disability and Religion

 Employers must grant requests for accommodation unless doing so creates an undue hardship.
-So an employer does not need to move to a new building so that a disabled employee can work there.
+For example, an employer does not need to move to a new building just so a disabled employee can work there.

-Most illegal conduct is brought to light by brave whistleblowers.
+Whistleblowers bring attention to illegal activity or violations by their employers.
 These individuals refuse to help an employer break a regulation or law, or they blow the whistle on violations by reporting them to government agencies or the media.

 Finding the Right Attorney for Your Needs